-Here are a few ones very niche and specific to the interior design firms that we found out that worked for our workflow.
+Here are a few very niche and specific to interior design firms that we found out worked for our workflow.
 Bare in mind that this is not a comprehensive list, but pure from our standpoint and experience.

 Pros: Very powerful cloud version and compact stand-alone.
-It has chat-based client portal.
+It has a chat-based client portal.

 One of the Pioneers of the management solutions we have tried.

 It has the same tools as the rest.
 The only downside at the time we were using it was that it was limited to USA’s market only.

 Pros: Very powerful RFQ with an interactive Pdf viewer, where purchasing takes 3 seconds.
 Vendor portal.

 IVY SOFTWARE – NOW PART OF HOUZZ PRO